railslove/construct/README.markdown

 ## Build Email Notifications

 If you wish to receive email notifications of if a build has completedm uncomment the `email_notifications` key in _config/construct.yml_ and set the to address.
-Additionally, you will need to uncomment the `ActionMailer::Base` code at the bottom of _config/environment.rb_ and configure that correctly.
+Additionally, you will need to uncomment the `ActionMailer::Base` code inside _config/initializers/email.rb_ and configure that correctly.
+Additionally set the `:host` key.

 ## Contributions